 When running SpiderOak from the command line, one available option is

 --purge-historical-versions.
-This allows you to remove historical versions of files in your backup set according to a schedule you specify.
+This allows you to remove historical versions of files in your backup set according to a default schedule or a schedule you specify.
 You may use this to clean up old versions of files you no longer need, freeing up space in your account.
 This is a powerful feature, and care should be taken when using it since it permanently removes data from your backup set.

 Please note that this command only purges historical versions from the device running the command.
-If you would like to purge historical versions from all of the devices in your account, you will need to run this command on each of those devices as well.
+If you would like to purge historical versions from all of the devices in your account, you will need to run this command on each of those devices.

 To run this command, first completely close SpiderOak, and be sure that all SpiderOak processes have closed correctly.
 Then: